Edujugon/JobRunningChecker/readme.md

 ## What does the JobRunningChecker class actually do?

 This class performs a db query looking for a provided text.
 That text can be the job class name you want to know if has finished or even any property data that belongs to that job.
+If that text is found, JobRunningChecker will dispatch itself and perform the same check.
+Once it's not found it means the job or jobs list has finished so it's time to run the callback and fire the event.

 ## How to use it